grpc/proposal/A43-sdk-authorization.md

   "title": "AuthorizationPolicy",
   "definitions": {
   	"rule": {
   	  "description": "Specification of rules.
-An empty rule is always matched (i.e., both source and request are empty)", "type" : "object",
+An empty rule is always matched" "(i.e., both source and request are empty)", "type" : "object",
   	  "properties": {
   	  	"name": {
   	  	  "description": "The name of an authorization rule.
-It is mainly for monitoring and error message generation.",
+It is mainly for" "monitoring and error message generation.",
 		  "type": "string"
 		},
 		"source": {
 		  "description": "Specifies attributes of a peer.
-Fields in the source are ANDed together, once we support" "multiple fields in the future.
-If not set, no checks will be performed against the source.", "type": "object",
+Fields in the source are" "ANDed together, once we support multiple fields in the future.
+If not" "set, no checks will be performed against the source.", "type": "object",
 		  "properties": {
 			"principals": {
-			  "description": "A list of peer identities to match for authorization.
-The principals are one" "of, i.e., it matches if one of the principals matches."
+			  "description": "A list of peer identities to match for authorization."
+			   "The principals are one of, i.e., it matches if one of the principals" "matches."
 			   "The field supports Exact, Prefix, Suffix, and Presence matches."
 				  "- Exact match: \"abc\" will match on value \"abc\"."
 				  "- Prefix match: \"abc*\" will match on value \"abc\" and \"abcd\"."
 				  "- Suffix match: \"*abc\" will match on value \"abc\" and \"xabc\"."